pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

 ### Pull Code to HostGator

 The good news is git is already available on Hostgator by default.
-The approach you take to pull your source code to your hosting site depends on whether you're pulling it in to a subfolder or directly under the root.
-In either case you'll need to get the path to the branch you want to pull.
+How you pull your code for the first time depends on whether you're pulling it into an existing folder (such as the root folder) or pulling it in to a new subfolder.
+In either case you'll need to have the bitbucket SSH path to your source handy.

 If you're pulling code to a subfolder, just clone your repository and you're good to go to the next step.
 {% highlight console %}
 [~]# git clone git@bitbucket.org:<username>/<repositoryname>.git
 {% endhighlight %}

-Instead of the above, if you wish to pull the repository directly under the root folder, the above command will give you an error saying that the `destination path already exists and is not an empty directory`In that case do the following
+Instead, if you're pulling your code to an existing folder such as the root folder, the above command errors out with a message that the `destination path already exists and is not an empty directory`.
+So, do the following

 {% highlight console %}
 [~]# git init